CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/005-cost-reduction.md

 This is only recommended for experienced IT professionals due to the complexity of setting up a local running instance.

-For more information, please refer to the documentation above or reach out to CluedIn support who will be happy to answer any questions.
+For more information, refer to the local installation [documentation](/deployment/local) or reach out to CluedIn support who will be happy to answer any questions.